elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 -------------------------------------------------------------------------------

-**NB** Функция-обработчик Handler function is executed in the context of the block instance in which the event emitted.
+**NB** Handler function is executed in the context of the block instance in which the event emitted.

 -------------------------------------------------------------------------------